emqx/cloud-docs/en_US/shadow_service/feature.md

    </tr>
 </table>

-### Shadow Detail
+### Shadow Model Detail

-Click ID in the shadow model list, or click the Edit button to enter the shadow model detail.
+Click the Shadow Model ID in the list, or click the "edit" icon in the **Actions** column to view the shadow model detail.
 On this page, you can view and modify the name and notes of the current shadow.
 You can also see the latest data of the payload JSON.
 And you can modify the JSON from the pop-up window.

 ![detail](./_assets/shadow_detail.png)

 ::: tip
-Once a shadow model is created, ID cannot be modified anymore.
+Once a shadow model is created, the ID cannot be modified anymore.
 :::

 Learn more about the publishing topics and the subscription topics from [Communication](./invoke.md).